121 Employee Wellness Program Ideas Your Team Will Love

 2. Throw a monthly healthy potluck

-Create a sign-up sheet with 2 columns (name and what you’re bringing) and post it to the fridge in the main break room for people to list what they’re bringing.
+Just create a sign-up sheet with 2 columns (one for a name and one for the food item).
+Add a date and a location at the top and then post the sheet to the fridge in the main break room for people to list what they’re bringing.

 3. Provide your employees with healthy office snacks